sentenza/PureCSV/README.md

 libraryDependencies += "com.github.melrief" %% "purecsv" % "0.0.3"
 ```

-Currently it is only for Scala 2.11.x.
+The library works for both Scala 2.10.x and 2.11.x.

 ## Use the library ##